Bell Diagonal and Werner state generation: entanglement, non-locality, steering and discord on the IBM quantum computer

-Fig. \ref{fig:sim-circuit-comparison-noisy} shows the fidelity (with respect to a true Werner state) of Werner states prepared with different combinations of the circuit elements described in \cref{sect:circuits}.
+Fig.\,\ref{fig:sim-circuit-comparison-noisy} shows the fidelity $F(\rho^{\rm Wcirc},\rho^{\rm Wtheo})$ of Werner states $\rho^{\rm Wcirc}$ prepared with the different circuits described in \cref{sect:circuits}, with respect to the corresponding theoretical Werner density matrix $\rho^{\rm Wtheo}$, in presence of simulated Qiskit noise.
 The fidelity is computed from the density matrix of the output state, as empirically determined using our adaptation of Qiskit's built-in routine for quantum tomography; see \cref{sec:Qiskitimplementation}.
 As may have been expected, two-qubit circuits consistently outperform four-qubit circuits, and the ``compact'' circuit (\cref{fig:G-compact}) consistently outperforms the one based on canonical 3-sphere coordinates (\cref{fig:G-canonical}).
 Perhaps surprisingly, the two-qubit circuit specialized for Werner states (see \cref{fig:werner-circuit}) generally does not outperform the compact circuit.